Andy Golledge

 Andy Golledge is an Australian country music singer and songwriter.
 He released his debut studio album, Strength of a Queen on 4 March 2022.
 For Golledge said Strength of a Queen is ultimately a journey saying "It's a search for somebody that loves you for who you are, and who you want to be, and ultimately sharing that journey together.
 It's about finding the strength of a queen within you and within another."

+In August 2023, Golledge released "Country Band".

+In January 2024, Andy Golledge announced Young, Dumb & Wild will be released on 19 April 2024.